 Add in the grated beetroot to the wet ingredients and fold in using a specular slowly.

 The most important part.
 Gently add the egg mixture in 4 parts, ensure the eggs are mixed well before adding more of the eggs.
 This is to ensure the mixture ends up is soft and not grainy.

 Grab your dry mix and use a very large metal spoon to gently fold the dry mixture into the wet mix.
 Gently spoon in the dry mixture in 4 parts.
 The metal spoon is thin enough and gently enough for to fold in the mixture so that you do not remove the air that has already been beaten with the egg into the wet ingredients.
 The more patient you are, the tastier your cake!

-Use coconut oil to layer the bottom of a cake tin.
+Use coconut oil or butter to layer the bottom of a cake tin.
 Poor into a medium size round cake tin (15cm /6”)

 Bake for 22min